 Whether you're into action, romance, comedy or foreign fare, it's easy to catch a movie at CSUN.
 The CSUN Cinematheque at the Alan and Elaine Armer Theater screens movies every Thursday night free of charge.

-The Valley Performing Arts Center (VPAC) supports a full spectrum of professional programming, including symphony orchestra concerts, opera performances, dance programs, lectures, film events, and musicals and plays.
+The Soraya (formerly called the Valley Performing Arts Center) supports a full spectrum of professional programming, including symphony orchestra concerts, opera performances, dance programs, lectures, film events, and musicals and plays.
 As a student, you'll receive a 40 percent discount on tickets.

 Looking to get some exercise?
 Take advantage of the Student Recreation Center which has been recognized not only for its beautiful architectural design, but has also received LEED Gold certification.
 Expect a rock climbing wall, indoor walking track, boxing studio, basketball courts and other state-of-the-art features.

 The Games Room at the University Student Union has Texas Hold 'em, billiards and table tennis tournaments.
-Xbox 360, Wii and arcade games are also available.
+Xbox One, Playstation 4 and Wii U and arcade games are also available.

 Our intramurals and sport clubs offer an array of activities, from hip-hop dancing and basketball to soccer and karate.
 We have intramural leagues for fraternity and sorority members, campus club participants, or students who aren't affiliated with any group.
 Sport Clubs offer structured competition with other universities and amateur clubs in salsa dancing, tennis, boxing, roller hockey and paintball.

 The Associated Students sponsors free noontime concerts at the University Student Union.
 You won't want to miss the Big Show, which is held each fall and features top recording artists like Ludacris and Lupe Fiasco.